How many content pillars should you have?

 June 14, 2021 •DJ Team

-A content pillar strategy is the best way to win at content marketing in 2021.
+An SEO pillar strategy is the best way to win at content marketing in 2021.
 Content pillars are a novel type of content strategy framework that involves the creation and tactical interlinking of related pieces of content.
 This type of content strategy framework allows your business to harness its industry knowledge and share what they know with the world, and in turn, increase website search engine rankings.

 What are content pillars?